 If someone is bullying you, you can take action to stop it.

-If you’re experiencing cyberbullying, save any messages you receive.
-You may be able to block the sender’s messages yourself, or get your internet service provider to help you.
+- Saving or taking a screenshot of any messages you receive if you're experiencing cyberbullying.
+You may be able to block the sender's messages yourself, or get your internet service provider to help you.

-See a doctor if you’re hurt or stressed, and tell the doctor why.
+- Seeing a doctor if you're hurt or stressed, and telling the doctor why.

 If the bullying is happening at school, talk to a teacher, the school counsellor or the school principal about what they can do.
-Be prepared to name the bully.
+Be prepared to name the bully, even if you're worried about what might happen.

 Ongoing bullying or harassment could also be stalking.
 You may have a right to apply to a court for an intervention order to stop the behaviour.